apdn7/AnalysisPlatform/README.md

 ## Requirements

-* Windows (Tested with Windows 10), Windoes Server
+* Windows (Tested with Windows 10), Windows Server
 * Python (>=3.6) (Tested with Python 3.9.0, pip 22.2)
   * If you are going to use the Windows embeddable package, you do not have to install Python in your machine.
   (See section: For users)